MicrosoftDocs/azure-management-docs/articles/copilot/deploy-workload-templates.md

 - "Do you have a template to help me deploy Azure AI Services?"
 - "Move a .NET application I have to Azure"
 - "Deploy python function app running on docker"
-- "I want to take advantage of open AI or other advanced models in a protected environment that is subject to Enterprise Data Protection (EDP) policies so I can use company data in the process."
+- "I want to take advantage of OpenAI or other advanced models in a protected environment that is subject to Enterprise Data Protection (EDP) policies so I can use company data in the process."
 - "I want to create assistants API in Azure OpenAI"
 - "Any workload templates to help with RAG in Python?"